Thank you for thinking adoption!

 Adding another canine to your pack?
 If you are adopting a dog and you have one or more resident dogs, all dogs must meet unless otherwise discussed.
 Proof of an up-to-date rabies vaccination will also be required at this time.
-Note: If you do not have your certificate on hand, we are able to call your veterinarian but are not able to track down vaccinations given at vet clinics.
-Please also keep in mind we are not able to hold dogs, unless a 24hr hold fee is paid, if your pet is not up-to-date or we cannot contact your veterinarian.
-Dog meetings typically take place at the beginning of the counseling session.
+Note: If you do not have your certificate on hand, we are able to call your veterinarian if they are open but are not able to track down vaccinations given at vet clinics.
+Please also keep in mind we are not able to hold dogs if your pet is not up-to-date or we cannot contact your veterinarian.
+Dog meetings typically take place at the beginning of the adoption appointment.
 If the dogs do not get along at the meeting, we will be unable to send the dog home.

 Adding a canine to your feline-friendly home?
 If you are adopting a dog and have one or more resident cats, we will conduct a test with one of our on-site cats prior to your counseling session to see how the dog responds.
 If the dog does not pass this test, we will be unable to send that dog home with you.

 Multi-animal homes, keep in mind: Please also note dog meets and cat tests are seen as a “snapshot” taken in a stressful environment which can never guarantee behavior in a real world setting.
 Proper, slow introductions are always highly recommended for the safety of all parties.
 Regardless of information gathered, we cannot guarantee how a pet will act in your home.